 - Silverette Silver Nursing Cups – Silverette recently sent me over a pair of their silver nursing cups.
 I haven’t used them yet but they are proven to soothe sore and cracked nipples with the healing properties of silver.
 When using the silver nursing cups, you don’t need to use any additional nipple balms.
 I’m super interested in trying these out!
 They come in two sizes.
 Check them out here.

 - WishGarden Herbs AfterEase Tincture – Did you know that after you give birth you can still get afterbirth contractions?
 It’s true, mama!
 I didn’t experience them with my first, or perhaps, I didn’t notice them.
 It’s said afterbirth contractions get more intense the more babies you have, so I’m excited to try out WishGarden Herbs AfterEase.
 I have it packed in my hospital bag first to start using right away.
+If the aches won’t go away, you may want to go to a physical therapist such as Care First Physical Therapy.

 - WishGarden Herbs Baby Blues – The postpartum baby blue during the first week or two after giving birth can be a wild rollercoaster.
 Hormones and emotions are all over the place.
 The WishGarden Herbs Baby Blues supplement helps support healthy hormone levels and emotional support.

 - Palmer’s Skin Therapy Oil and Palmer’s Massage Lotion for Stretch Marks – Both of these Palmer’s products are my holy grail pregnancy skincare products, but I also swear by them for postpartum, too.
 Their Skin Therapy Oil is my favorite and I really believe in the difference it makes over time for fading stretch marks and blemishes.
 It faded the few stretch marks I got with Taya very quickly!
+If you really want to go back to your body before pregnancy, you can try surgeries such as Mommy Makeover Georgia.
+Visit sites like https://galanisplasticsurgery.com/mommy-makeover/ for additional guidance.

 – SHOP POSTPARTUM RECOVERY ESSENTIALS –